tiyd-rails-2015-01/tiyd-rails-2015-01.github.io/syllabus/index.md

 ### Week 10

 During this week, you will be pitching your final project ideas, forming groups, and getting feedback.
-In class, we will cover some software development principles.
+In ad hoc discussions, we will discuss software development principles.
 You should be comfortable with:

 * Breaking up features into distinct tasks